-Cognitive restructuring: What is it, Steps, Example, and Techniques
+Cognitive Restructuring: What is it, Steps, Example, and Techniques

 According to the National Institute of Mental Health, an estimated 19.1% of U.S. adults had any anxiety disorder in the past year, and an estimated 31.1% of U.S. adults experienced any anxiety disorder at some time in their lives.